 thicknesses of leather and fortified with brass buckles.

 The bronze statues are dated IInd century BC; they most likely decorated the Baths built by Emperor Constantine on the Quirinal, but this was just their last Roman residence, because archaeologists believe they initially embellished another public building.
-You may wish to see a relief at the National Archaeological Museum of Athens showing two "pancratiasts" or to see the Riace Bronzes, two gigantic bronze statues of athletes/warriors.
+You may wish to see a relief at the National Archaeological Museum of Athens showing two "pancratiasts", a floor mosaic at Ostia depicting two "pancratiasts" wearing their boxing-gloves and the Riace Bronzes, two gigantic bronze statues of athletes/warriors.

 Florence - Galleria degli Uffizi: sarcophagus depicting the Rape of Proserpina (or Kore/Persephone) which was in the premises of San Silvestro before being moved to Florence.
 You may wish to learn more about this subject or to see another sarcophagus depicting it in Spain